Skip to content

 Involuntary liens are placed on your property when you fail to pay a debt or large expense that you owe.
 There are three main types.

-If you fail to pay the county your annual property taxes, they can put a lien on your house and eventually foreclose and sell it at auction.
-Tax liens are very serious, and you should do all you can to avoid them.
+• Tax Liens - If you fail to pay the county your annual property taxes, they can put a lien on your house and eventually foreclose and sell it at auction.
+Tax liens are very serious; you should do all you can to avoid them.

-Creditors and others to whom you owe money can use a judgment lien to get you to pay.
-They first must sue you and then if they win, they can foreclose and force the sale of your house to get paid.
+• Judgment Liens - Creditors and others to whom you owe money can use a judgment lien to get you to pay.
+They first must sue you, and then, if they win, they can foreclose and force the sale of your house to get paid.

 The Process of Property Liens in Colorado